Getting to the root of the problem to create a sustainable solution

 Renews Itself Naturally

-The loss of trees and other vegetation can cause climate change, desertification, soil erosion, fewer crops, flooding, increased greenhouse gases in the atmosphere.
+The loss of trees and other vegetation can cause climate change, desertification, soil erosion, fewer crops, flooding, and increased greenhouse gases in the atmosphere.
 Forests still cover about 30 percent of the world’s land area, but they’re disappearing at an alarming rate.
 The threats manifest themselves in the form of deforestation and forest degradation.
 The main cause of deforestation is agriculture (poorly planned infrastructure is emerging as a big threat too) and the main cause of forest degradation is illegal logging.
 We’re losing 18.7 million acres of forests annually, equivalent to 27 soccer fields every minute.8

 Once hardwood forests are clear-cut and the stumps are burned to provide fertilizer and space for growing crops, erosion inevitably occurs as the topsoil and nutrients are washed away by rainfall.
 The eroded soil then clogs rivers and streams and affects the lives of people and animals living downstream.

 Bamboo roots renew themselves and remain in place after harvesting, preventing erosion and helping retain nutrients for the next harvest.
 Bamboo can grow in arid regions where droughts cause other crops to fail and, since the roots are left in place after harvesting, it helps to preserve vital moisture in the soil.
-From low wetlands to higher elevations in the mountains, bamboo thrives in a wide range of climates.
+From low wetlands to higher elevations in the mountains, bamboo is eco-friendly and thrives in a wide range of climates.

 And, It Saves Us, Too